kryptokrona/kryptokrona-docs/docs/developer/api/RPC-API-Error-Conditions.md

 ### NETWORK_ERROR / Network error

 **Description:**
-TurtleCoind is not open / not responding.
+KryptokronaCoind is not open / not responding.

 **Solution:**
  I'm not sure if you can experience this with walletd, I have seen it with walletgreen.